lap888/AelfPixelsNFT-3Dgallery/README.md

 ### Project description:

 Aelf Pixels is an NFT contract deployed in Aelf blockchain.
-This contract is analogous and was created according to the ERC-721 standard (standard that describes how to build non-fungible tokens on the EVM blockchains).
+This contract is implementation of ERC-721 standard (standard that describes how to build non-fungible tokens on the EVM blockchains).
 One of the differences is this: in EVM networks, contracts are written in Solidity, but in AELF they are written in C#.

 #### Description of project sections: